Last Updated on

 Unlike other protein powders, IRONVEGAN contains 720 calories and 42 grams of protein in every serving, with its blend of brown rice protein, pea protein, and many other ingredients making it the ultimate vegan mass gainer.

-This affordable vegan mass gainer is a convenient addition to your diet if you’re trying to gain muscle mass and you don’t want to break the bank (or your body) to do it.
+This affordable vegan mass gainer is a convenient addition to your diet and workouts if you’re trying to gain muscle mass and you don’t want to break the bank (or your body) to do it.

 Best Vegan Mass Gainer